For a Haunted Good Time

 Some people call Philly "America's most historic city;" others claim it's America's most haunted.
 You won't hear about paranormal experiences from Independence National Historical Park rangers, but along the old city's cobblestone streets you might still get wind of ghostly tales.
 And of course, the "Spirit of '76" is always alive at Independence Hall (get tickets in advance), Carpenters' Hall, Old Pine Street Church and Cemetery, Christ Church Burial Ground, and the "ghost structure" marking Ben Franklin's home.

 Visit the Edgar Allen Poe National Historic Site, where the morbid writer spent six of his most productive years.
 Relive spine-chilling tales like "The Tell-Tale Heart," "The Fall of the House of Usher" and "Murders in the Rue Morgue."
-The park re-opened after recent renovations, and offers 45- minute house tours Wednesday through Sunday.
+The park offers 45- minute house tours Wednesday through Sunday.
 Ask to see the creepy cellar that inspired "The Black Cat."

 At Big South Fork National River, visit the Blue Heron Mine at night when the "ghost structures"—built by the Army Corps of Engineers—appear especially eerie.
 You can visit Blue Heron Mine in the fall or anytime year-round.
 Consider chugging there aboard the Big South Fork Scenic Railway, one of the "Ghost Railroads of Kentucky."
 The Railway offers fall trips that include the Blue Heron Ghost Train, the Trick or Treat Train or the scarier Haunted Hollow Express.
 Hear more hair raising tales at the park's Annual Haunting in the Hills Storytelling Festival.
 Campgrounds are available nearby.